 - Provide information about the diagnosis or assessment of hearing loss

-- Answer questions the clients have in a format they will understand
+- Answer questions a client has in a format they will understand

-- Provide information about all possible service (including aid) options that might need their needs, and the costs associated with each option
+- Provide information about all possible service (including device) options that might meet a client’s needs, and the costs associated with each option

-- Allow the client sufficient time to make a choice
+- Allow a client sufficient time to make a decision

 However, being under pressure from your employer does not mean that you are able to behave unethically breach the Code of Conduct for audiologists and audiometrists.
 Clients seeking assistance for hearing issues are often vulnerable and come to you for your expertise.
 There is a power imbalance, where audiologists have a lot of power over the client that they must be careful not to intentionally, or unintentionally, misuse.
 Your primary duty is to your client, not your employer.